TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

     describe a possibility to translate them too, though.

-Using the hidden field :php:`__hmac`, Extbase compares in an early stage the structure of a form inbetween delivery to the browser and arrival of the form data.
+Using the hidden field :php:`__hmac`, Extbase compares in an early stage the structure of a form in between delivery to the browser and arrival of the form data.
 If the structure has changed, Extbase assumes an evil assault and aborts the request with an error message.
 You can skip this check by annotating the Method with